Wesley Leggett

-Wesley Leggett (born March 16, 2001) is an American soccer player who plays as a forward for the USL Championship club Loudoun United FC.
+Wesley Leggett (born March 16, 2001) is an American professional soccer player who plays as a forward for the USL Championship club Charleston Battery.

 Career

 Youth

-Leggett attended Princeton Day School where he was a 3 year starter serving as captain his senior year.
+Leggett attended Princeton Day School where he was a three-year starter serving as captain his senior year.
 He tallied 22 goals and five assists as a senior after posting 20 goals and four assists as a junior.
 During his sophomore year Leggett tallied 7 goals and helped lead the PDS Panthers to a Prep B Championship and Prep B Finalist his senior year.
 He was named Prep Player of the Year, First Team All-Prep and First Team All-Area.

 Leggett played club soccer for Match Fit Academy.
-He led his team to the U-17 NJYS State Cup Championship and USYS Region1 Semi Finalist.
+He led his team to the U-17 NJYS State Cup Championship and USYS Regional Finalist.
 During his junior year, Match Fit Academy joined the inaugural year of the Boys Elite Clubs National League (ECNL).
-As an ECNL standout, Leggett was named a 2x All American, Northeast Conference Player of the year, All Conference Team, and invited to the National Training Camp in the Bahamas, where he scored a goal against the Bahamian national team.
+As an ECNL standout, Leggett was named a 2x All American, Northeast Conference Player of the year, All Conference Team, and invited to the National Training Camp in the Bahamas, where he scored a goal against the Bahamas national team.